-If you’re a music lover who’s searching for a used Tesla, you might be aware of the fact that there’s an upgraded audio option called Ultra High Fidelity Sound available on past year Model S and Model X vehicles.
+If you’re a music lover who’s searching for a used Tesla, you might be aware of the fact that there’s an older upgraded audio option called Ultra High Fidelity Sound available on past Model S and Model X vehicles.

 Ok, but what exactly is Ultra High Fidelity Sound?
 Is it a feature worth having?
-How does the sound compare to other vehicles?
+How does the sound compare to other Teslas?
 Do the Model 3 and Model Y have Ultra High Fidelity Sound?

 These are all relevant questions to ask when you’re shopping for a used Tesla.
-And to help prospective buyers better-understand the features available on Tesla vehicles throughout the years, we’re continuing with our Tesla Features Explained blog series, where we take an in-depth and oh-so-nerdy look at one particular Tesla feature.
+And to help prospective buyers better understand the features available on Tesla vehicles throughout the years, we’re continuing with our Tesla Features Explained blog series, where we take an in-depth and oh-so-nerdy look at one particular Tesla feature.

 So, if you want to learn all about Tesla’s Ultra High Fidelity Sound, you’ve come to the right place!